 Required Data Sets and Associated Files and Documentation.
-Any recipient of an award under this solicitation will be expected to submit to the National Archive of Criminal Justice Data (NACJD) all relevant data sets that result in whole or in part from the work funded by the award, along with associated files and any documentation necessary for future efforts by others to reproduce the project's findings and/or to extend the scientific value of the data set through secondary analysis.
+Any recipient of an award under this solicitation will be expected to submit to the National Archive of Criminal Justice Data (NACJD) all data sets that result in whole or in part from the work funded by the award, along with associated files and any documentation necessary for future efforts by others to reproduce the project's findings and/or to extend the scientific value of the data set through secondary analysis.
 For more information, see Program Narrative in Section D. Application and Submission Information.
-These data should be archived at the most granular level permissible by law and/or agreement permitting the access of the data.